Leon Draisaitl: 2016–present: Rise to stardom

-2021–present: Western Conference Final run

 In light of pandemic restrictions on cross-border travel, the NHL temporarily realigned its structure for the 2020–21 season, with all Canadian teams playing in the North Division and interdivisional play suspended.
 Draisaitl and the Oilers enjoyed a strong season in this new format, though following his dominant prior season Draisaitl was now considered by many to again be operating in McDavid's shadow.
 On 31 January 2021, Draisaitl recorded six assists in the 8–5 win against the Ottawa Senators, becoming the first Oilers' player since Paul Coffey on 14 March 1986 to record a six-assist game.
-With 31 goals and 53 assists in 56 games, Draisaitl finished second in league scoring, distantly behind McDavid, whose historic season saw him score 105 points in 56 games.
-The Oilers advanced into the 2021 Stanley Cup playoffs for a series against the Winnipeg Jets.
-They were unexpectedly swept by the Jets in the first round of the 2021 Stanley Cup playoffs, with Draisaitl recording two goals and three assists in the four-game series.
+With 31 goals and 53 assists in 56 games, Draisaitl finished second in league scoring, distantly behind McDavid, whose historic season saw him score 105 points (33 goals, 72 assists) in all 56 games.
+The Oilers advanced into the 2021 playoffs for a series against the Winnipeg Jets.
+They were unexpectedly swept by the Jets in the first round, with Draisaitl recording two goals and three assists for five points in the four-game series.